PauliusMacernis/KnowledgeBase/closure.md

   - **Is nREPL server being run on the dev server by default in the new luminus project?**
   When the application starts in development mode, it automatically runs the nREPL server on port 7000.
 We can connect to this REPL and inspect the running application: `lein repl :connect 7000`

+  - **What is the file `env/dev/clj/user.clj` for (in the new luminus project)?**
+  The REPL starts in the user namespace that’s found at the env/dev/clj/user.clj file.
+This namespace is reserved for any development code that we wouldn’t want to package in our application.
+It also provides a scratch pad where we can try things out.
+This namespace provides start and stop helper functions that allow us to control the state of the application.

+  - **???**